-But regardless of which courses of study you take, it’s never too early to start thinking about how to prepare yourself for the job market you will be entering when you graduate.
+Regardless of what you study, it’s never too early to start preparing yourself for the job market, you will be entering when you graduate.

-Rather than waiting until you’re near graduation, here are a few steps you should take now to get started:
+Rather than waiting until you are near graduation, here are steps you should take now to get started:

 Think about how you present yourself to others.

-Some call this “branding” – a term normally reserved for businesses or products.
+Some call this “branding” – a term generally used in business.
 But the concept applies equally to individuals.
 Personal branding is the image or impression you form in the eyes of others.
 Some say it is “what people say about you when you leave the room.”

-Your personal brand is influenced by many things including your actions, how you dress, and your social media presence.
-Here is a great article on the subject from Forbes magazine called 7 Things You Can Do To Build An Awesome Personal Brand.
-You might also want to check out www.DorieClark.com who is considered the personal branding expert and has published several good books on the topic.
+Your actions, dress, and social media presence influence how others think about you.
+You might want to check out www.DorieClark.com, who is considered the personal branding expert and has published several good articles and books on the topic.

 Complete online assessment tests.

-Nevertheless, assessment testing is a worthwhile process to go through as it can be a great way to discover interests or skills you didn’t know you have.
-It can also be useful in helping with course selection and directing you toward a career path.
+Assessment testing is a worthwhile process as it is an effective way to discover interests or skills you didn’t know you had.
+It can also help with course selection and direct you toward a career path.

-There are many tests available online and your school’s career services area might have some available to you.
-One popular test is StrengthsFinders 2.0.
-There is a cost associated with completing it, but it is very good.
+Many tests are available online, and your school’s career services area might have some available.
+One popular test is the CliftonStrengths assessment.
+There is a cost associated with completing it, but it is excellent.

-The Personal Values Assessment test is also a great tool.
-It’s free and I am sure you will find your results informative.
+The Personal Values Assessment test is also an excellent tool.
+It’s free, and I am sure you will find your results informative.

 Take advantage of public speaking opportunities.

-Public speaking is one of the most important skills for the workplace yet it is feared by so many people.
-If you are good at public speaking you will project confidence and this is an effective way to differentiate yourself from your peers.
+Public speaking is one of the most critical skills for the workplace, yet so many people fear it.
+If you are good at public speaking, you will project confidence, which is an effective way to differentiate yourself from your peers.

 The only way to get better at public speaking is through practice.
-You should take advantage of every opportunity to practise such as making presentations in class, volunteering to introduce guest speakers, and offering to be the spokesperson for your team.
+Therefore, you should take advantage of every opportunity to practise, including making presentations in class, volunteering to introduce guest speakers, and offering to be the spokesperson for your team.